berkeley-scf/tutorial-dask-future/python-dask.md

 futures = [dask.delayed(calc_mean)(i, n) for i in range(p)]

 t0 = time.time()
-results = dask.compute(*futures)
+results = dask.compute(futures)
 time.time() - t0    # 20 sec.
 ```

 In this case the parallelization is not very effective, as computation for a single iteration is about 5 seconds.

-Note that because of Python's Global Interpreter Lock (GIL), many computations done in pure Python code cannot be parallelized using the 'threaded' scheduler; however computations on numeric data in numpy arrays, pandas dataframes and other C/C++/Cython-based code will parallelize.
+The problem is occurring because of Python's Global Interpreter Lock (GIL): any computations done in pure Python code cannot be parallelized using the 'threaded' scheduler.
+However, computations on numeric data in numpy arrays, pandas dataframes and other C/C++/Cython-based code will parallelize.

 # 5.2.
 Multi-process parallelization via Dask Multiprocessing